 Estimate will be made upon request prior to administration.

-Price includes house call (up to 1 hour), calming vibrational sound therapy, sedative, and euthanasia.
-Aftercare is additional cost (please indicate communal or private cremation under ‘Reason for Visit’).
-I will email a Square invoice to be prepaid prior to my arrival.
+Price includes house call, exam upon request, sedative, and euthanasia.
+Aftercare is additional cost.
+I will email an invoice to be prepaid prior to my arrival.

-Includes transport for cremation at Animal Memorial Service in Gilroy and digital paw print on heavy cardstock paper with poem.
-Ashes are scattered on a serene 10-acre ranch in Salinas area.
+Includes transport for cremation at Animal Memorial Service in Gilroy.
+Ashes are scattered communally in the ocean.

 To request an appointment, send a message below.
-All messages are directly received and responded promptly by Dr. Lah.
+All messages are directly received and replied by Dr. Lah.

 Do you offer services “a la carte” (without an in-home visit fee)?

-There will be a house call/exam fee ($200 first pet exam, $100 for each additional pet exam) plus cost of services for each house call.
+No. There will be a house call/exam fee for each house call including rechecks.
 The only exception is end-of-life care which includes the house call fee.

 Do you have a brick-and-mortar clinic or van?